Norms in sinogram space and stability estimates for the Radon transform: Filtering and Regularization

-Note that the proximal operator is independent of the Radon transform, and the problem is now separated into an initial nonlinear filtering of the data followed by an inversion of the filtered data.
+The above derivation is informal, since a solution of \eqref{fffp} does not need to exist, since the proximal map is not necessarily in the range of $R$; see also Remark~\ref{remark_range}.
+A related issue is that we cannot guarantee in all cases that \eqref{eqin} has a minimizer, since sets of functions $f$ with bounded $\|R f \|_S$ -norm are not necessarily bounded in $L^2$ (but only in the weaker space $H^{-\epsilon}$; cf.~\eqref{comex}), and thus, a classic existence proof using weak compactness is not feasible.
+However, in this section, we do not attempt to achieve a theoretically based algorithm, but rather investigate practical consequences of our stability estimates.
+Of course, from a practical point of view, in a discretized setting of numerical computation, the existence of a minimizer is clear.

-Based on these ideas, we proposed a novel nonlinear backprojection method by applying simple inversion formulas for the Radon transform to the filtered data $\prox_{\alpha \|\cdot\|_S}(y)$.
-In our numerical experiments we use as inversion either a pure backprojection by applying the adjoint Radon operator
+Next, note that in \eqref{fffp} the proximal operator is independent of the Radon transform, and the problem is now separated into an initial nonlinear filtering of the data, followed by an inversion of the filtered data.
+Based on these ideas, we proposed a novel nonlinear backprojection method by applying simple inversion formulas for the Radon transform to the filtered data $\prox_{\alpha \|\cdot\|_S}(y)$, i.e.,